isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 			<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 10-day <a href="/health/shn">SHN</a> in one of the following:
 <ol style="margin-top: 0px; list-style-type: disc;">
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g hotels or serviced apartments);</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence.
-If the household has unvaccinated vulnerable individuals, the pass holder is strongly encouraged to isolate themselves in a separate room and minimise contact with these vulnerable household members.  </li>
+If the household has vulnerable individuals, the pass holder is strongly encouraged to isolate themselves in a separate room and minimise contact with these vulnerable household members.
+If this is not possible, please look for another accommodation.</li>
 				</ol>
 	</li>
 			<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) on Day 10 of SHN.</li>